mgechev/revive/RULES_DESCRIPTIONS.md

 ## range

-_Description_: This rule suggest a shorter way of writing ranges that do not use the second value.
+_Description_: This rule suggests a shorter way of writing ranges that do not use the second value.

 _Configuration_: N/A